Read next

 It’s a good idea to set aside a chunk of time to do some thorough research.
 Take a day or two to get a sense of your options on the web.

 Researching the planning history is relatively straightforward.
-All you need to do is visit your local planning department (or their website) and ask to see the Planning Register.
+All you need to do is visit the Planning Register of your local planning department.
 This will contain all the information regarding recent planning applications at the site in question.

-You can even find out whether an existing property is in the process of applying for planning permission.
-Properties destined for sale won’t be put on the market until the planning application has been approved, so you can be one step ahead.
+By doing this, you can even find out whether an applicant is in the process of applying for planning permission for a particular site.
+Most of the time, lands destined for sale won’t be put on the market until the planning application has been approved, so you can be one step ahead.

-Here’s a tip: if you notice that the planning application is for outline approval (i.e. without detailed drawings), there’s a good chance the property will go up for sale.
-The logic is simple: there’s no need for drawings if the seller has no plans to build.
+Here’s a tip: if you notice that the application is for outline planning permission, there’s a good chance the land will go up for sale.
+The logic is simple: there’s no need for detailed planning drawings if the seller has no plans to build.

 Finally, if you can find land that already has consent to build, you may want to jump on it.
 With pre-approved land, you can get to work right away.